 The Measure J requirements state that 15% of housing units built must be made available to households of moderate-, low-, or very low-income.
-For the most part, these inclusionary Housing units are indistinguishable from the surrounding homes and fully integrated into the project.
+For the most part, these Inclusionary Housing units are indistinguishable from the surrounding homes and fully integrated into the project.

 Under Measure J, ownership projects with five or more units are subject to the Inclusionary Housing Program.
-Over the past few years, the Board of Supervisors has eliminated the inclusionary requirement for rental units and created more flexibility and options for developers to fulfill these requirements.
+Over the past few years, the Board of Supervisors has eliminated the in lieu fee portion of the inclusionary requirement for rental units and created more flexibility and options for developers to fulfill these requirements.
 The current methods available to developers include: